Top things to do in the Lehigh Valley

 Explore Historic Bethlehem, PA

-Bethlehem, PA began as a Moravian village, a missionary outpost of the Moravian church.
+When you consider things to do in Bethlehem, PA allow some time to discover its history.
+The city began as a Moravian village, serving as a missionary outpost of the Moravian church.

-Today, Moravian history is preserved in the historic buildings, God’s Acre — the Moravian cemetery, and all around Moravian College.
+Today, Moravian history is preserved in Bethlehem’s historic buildings, God’s Acre — the Moravian cemetery, and all around Moravian College.

-The historic Bethlehem Hotel sits in the heart of this area.
+The historic Bethlehem Hotel sits in the heart of the city.
 The Bethlehem Hotel overlooks the relics of historic Moravian Bethlehem, a National Historic Landmark District, that supported early settlers to Bethlehem, PA.
+It offers large rooms in a variety of configurations and some sleep six.
+For a Bethlehem home base, this is a great option, especially if you don’t want a cookie cutter hotel room.

 Tour Historic Bethlehem Museums & Sites